Tens of thousands of teachers planning massive rallies and classroom walkouts

 The double demonstrations come less than a month after West Virginia teachers went on a nine-day strike that ended with the governor there signing legislation giving them a 5 percent pay hike -- their first raise in four years.

-"What happened in West Virginia is inspiring for sure," Charles Main, spokesman for the Kentucky Education Association, told ABC News Sunday.
+"What happened in West Virginia is inspiring for sure," a spokesperson for the Kentucky Education Association told ABC News Sunday.

 The planned rallies also come on the heels of one on Wednesday in which 2,500 teachers in Arizona -- who are demanding a 20 percent raise -- demonstrated at the state's capitol in Phoenix.
 Gov. Doug Ducey didn't directly address the teachers' demands, but noted that the state already gave teachers a 4.3 percent raise from 2016 to 2017.